SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/overview.md

 ### Response

 The HTTP response message is composed of a message header and a message body.
 All Zementis microservice response content types implement standard UTF-8 character set encoding.

-The header contains response status code and header fields represented as list of key/value pairs, i.e. `Content-Type:application/json`.
+The header contains response status code and header fields represented as list of key/value pairs, that is, `Content-Type:application/json`.
 Every response from Zementis microservice contains a Content-Type header entry with one of following internet media types (aka MIME) as value.

 * application/json
 * application/xml